multitask¶

 The function to repeat multiple times on different sets of arguments.
 Must be of the form func(args, i) if

-is None, or func(args, kwargs, i) otherwise, wherei
+kwargsis None, or func(args, kwargs, i) otherwise, whereiis a member ofiterable.- iterableiterable

 A Python object that can be iterated though such that each member can be passed to